admingistai/GistPoweredAnswers/README.md

-# Gist AI - Website Enhancement Platform
+# GistPoweredAnswers - Website Enhancement Platform

-A clean, modern, and user-friendly platform that transforms any website into an AI-powered experience.
+A clean, modern, and user-friendly platform that transforms any website into an AI-powered experience using OpenAI.
 Built with Next.js and designed with modern UX principles.

 ## 🎨 Design Philosophy